 Swimming, Kayaking, and More

-To rent a boat, reserve in advance from Greenwood Lake Marina—for summer 2020, it offered only four- and eight-hour rentals that started at $315.
+To rent a boat, reserve in advance from Greenwood Lake Marina—for summer 2020, it offered only four- and eight-hour rentals, which started at $315.
 We unfortunately missed the reservation window, so made do with the canoe at our house.
 You can also rent kayaks and stand-up paddleboards, or book a SUP yoga class.
 Fishermen and -women, the species to catch here include walleye, largemouth and smallmouth Bass, crappie, and other panfish.
-Find some tips and tricks here.
+Bring your own fishing gear, and find some tips and tricks here.

 Hiking Near Greenwood Lake